gabest11/reolink_firmware_patcher/README.md

 #### Another example to unbrick the Doorbell Wifi/PEO (not with the battery) by rewriting the NAND with a programmer.

 Read the contents of the NAND into a file (firmware.bin).
-It sould be 142606336 bytes.
+It should be 142606336 bytes.

 Extract 06_rootfs.bin and 07_app.bin from the firmware update.
 These are the raw UBI files needed, do no convert them.